 In 1796, after gathering such vital information, Prudhomme published a two-volume book titled Dictionary of Individuals Condemned to Die During the Revolution.
 He also published more information about victims of the French Revolution in 1797.
 His second book, a six-volume work was published under the title Impartial Errors, Mistakes and Crimes Committed During the French Revolution.

 Even though Prudhomme was appointed director of the hospitals of Paris in 1799, he continued to publish and write.
 However, his publishing and writing were not financially beneficial because he declared bankruptcy sometime after 1803.
 He then created a new publishing house around 1808 under the name “Office of Lavater.”
-After the Bourbon Restoration, because he did not support the First French Empire, he wrote a book fiercely criticizing Napoleon in 1825.
+In 1825, because he did not support the First French Empire, he wrote a book fiercely criticizing Napoleon.

 Five years later, in 1830, despite his stance on feminism, he published a two-volume dictionary with short biographies about famous women.
 This was the last year of his life, and the man who wrote some 15,000 lampoons, the man who did not “deny the atrocity of the [September] massacres,” and the man Thomas Carlyle called a “dull-blustering Printer,” died on the 20th of April in Paris.
 A one line mention of his death ran in an English paper stating:

 “The oldest of the French journalist, M. Prudhomme, author of the Journal des Révolutions de Paris, which commenced in 1789, has just died at Paris of apoplexy, at the age of 77.”

 - Collins, James B. and Karen L. Taylor (eds), Early Modern Europe: Issues and Interpretations, 2008, p.
 217.

 - Tschudi, Clara, Marie Antoinette, 1902, p.
 293